ibm-cloud-docs/EventStreams/eventstreams159.md

 You can monitor mirroring using IBM Cloud Monitoring with Sysdig.
 To enable monitoring, see [Monitoring {{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics).
 The **Monitoring** dashboard is available on the target cluster.

 The **{{site.data.keyword.messagehub}} Mirroring** dashboard exposes the following metrics:
-- Mirroring throughput: the bytes per second of mirroring throughput from the source {{site.data.keyword.messagehub}} instance.
+- Mirroring throughput: The bytes per second of mirroring throughput from the source {{site.data.keyword.messagehub}} instance.
 This is useful to see if mirroring is active and for capacity planning.
-- Mirroring latency: The per-topic mirroring latency in second from source {{site.data.keyword.messagehub}} instance.
+- Mirroring latency: The per-topic mirroring latency in second from the source {{site.data.keyword.messagehub}} instance.
 This is useful to determine how far behind a given topic on the target cluster is.

 Data produced within the latency window might not be present on the target cluster yet and still might be lost if a disaster happens on the source cluster.
 However, if mirroring is up to date, failing over while both clusters stay healthy can be achieved without any data loss.